clcollins/tmux-static-builder/README.md

 # tmux-static-builder

-Simple container to build a staticly linked tmux binary.
+Simple container to build a static-linked tmux binary.

 ## Use